-The County will not consider the use of regulatory signs for the sole purpose of traffic calming.
+The County will not consider the installation of new regulatory signs for the sole purpose of traffic calming.
 Traffic control devices in this category include arbitrary posted speed limits and unwarranted all-way stop controls.
 These devices are not intended for this purpose, as noted in the Canadian Guide to Traffic Calming and OTM Book 5 - Regulatory Signs.